Review: This Is the Best All-Around Face Mask We’ve Worn — And It’s Currently Half-Price

 The mask is made of 100% polyester, so it can be machine washed and dried without losing any shape.
 It also won’t stretch after weeks of wear.
 Unlike most other cloth masks, the material is treated with HeiQ V-Block, an anti-microbial technology, which limits the growth of bacteria.

 The most unique feature is a pocket for custom-designed filters.
-Each mask comes with three, thin, breathable and non-irritating filters.
+Each mask comes with three thin, breathable and non-irritating filters.
 They insert into sleeves on the inside of the mask and can easily be added or removed.
 They significantly reduce the risk of contaminant transmission, successfully filtering greater than 95% of viruses, bacteria, and particles in accordance with ASTM test standards.
-From a wearing standpoint, I hardly noticed they were there.
-From what I can tell, they limit breathability a little, especially when I’m running, but they’re comfortable and not bulky.
+From a wearing standpoint, I hardly notice them and based on previous experience, they limit breathability a little, especially when I’m running, but they’re comfortable and not bulky.
 OR sells extra three-packs of filters for $5.

 What We Like